-Amey will hold welfare kits, which will be carried by each Winter Service vehicle and will be distributed in the event of an incident involving stranded vehicles.
+Amey will hold welfare kits, which will be carried by each Winter Service vehicle, during times of severe forecasts, and will be distributed in the event of an incident involving stranded vehicles.
 Each welfare kit shall include 24 space blankets, 24 bottles of water and 24 energy bars.